msteenhagen/indoxicate/content/posts/consent.md

 Let's get rid of this.
 Because the core idea is very simple.
 The rest is fluff.
 Once you understand the logic of group decision making, the method of consent* is straightforward.

-(Note: I'm using * behind the term 'consent' when it's used in the technical, sociocratic way, to flag that his use of the word is problematic.)
+(Note: I'm using * behind the term 'consent' when it's used in the technical, sociocratic way, to flag that this use of the word is problematic.)

 # Consent*, majority vote, and consensus